tcolb/uo-makers-club/README.md

 # uo-makers-club
-A website for the UO Makers Club
+A website for the University of Oregon Makers Club using php and bootstrap